 \subsection{Overview}

-Our Agentic Secure Code Review (AgenticSCR) framework is an autonomous, agentic-based system designed specifically for secure code review tasks, operating within the command-line environment (CLI), where developers typically make and refine code changes before committing to version control.
-Secure code review at the pre-commit stage frequently involves incomplete code changes and nuanced vulnerability patterns that require iterative reasoning and targeted exploration.
-To address this challenge, AgenticSCR adopts an agentic AI approach~\cite{sapkota2025agentic} to address the inherent limitations of traditional and monolithic code analysis tools and LLM-based secure code review, which often lack contextual awareness, adaptability, and persistence across iterations.
-Therefore, AgenticSCR can dynamically decompose high-level security goals into specialized subtasks, coordinate multiple subagents, explore the repository-level information in addition to code changes, and adapt its review strategy based on intermediate findings.
-The integration of explicit memory further enables continuity across analysis steps, allowing AgenticSCR to build cumulative understanding, reduce redundant effort, and progressively improve decision-making, and finally acting as an autonomous security reviewer that more closely mirrors the iterative and intentional reasoning process of human security analysts.
-We formally defined AgenticSCR as follows,
+AgenticSCR is an agentic secure code review support framework, designed to operate in command-line environments, where developers iteratively make and refine code changes, and assist developers by surfacing candidate security issues before integration.
+At this stage, code changes are often incomplete and involve subtle, context-dependent vulnerability patterns that require iterative reasoning and targeted exploration.
+To address this challenge, AgenticSCR adopts an agentic AI paradigm~\cite{sapkota2025agentic}, overcoming limitations of static analyzers and monolithic LLM-based approaches, which often lack contextual awareness, adaptability, and persistence across iterations.
+AgenticSCR decomposes high-level security goals into specialized subtasks, coordinates subagents, explores repository-level context beyond code diffs, and adapts its strategy based on intermediate findings.
+Its memory mechanisms enable continuity across analysis steps, reducing redundant effort and supporting progressively refined decision-making.
+We formally defined AgenticSCR as follows.

-where: \begin{itemize} \item $\mathcal{E}$ denotes the environment, comprising a CLI environment, a file system for a target code repository and their a set of pre-commit code changes, and toolchains. \item $\mathcal{A} = \{a_d, a_v\}$ is a set of coordinated specialist subagents, consisting of \emph{detector subagent} $a_d$ for localizing, detecting, and explaining immature vulnerabilities, and \emph{validator subagent} $a_v$ for validating the detected vulnerabilities. \item $\mathcal{G}$ is a set of high-level goals, including the localization, detection, and explanation of immature vulnerabilities. \item $\mathcal{M}$ is a structured memory system.
-Inspired by cognitive architectures~\cite{sumers2023cognitive}, AgenticSCR incorporates explicit memory mechanisms to support adaptive reasoning and continuity across iterations. \item $\mathcal{T}$ is a set of executable tools available to the agents (e.g., code expansion, diff inspection, bash) that mediate interaction with the environment.

-\item $\Pi$ is a coordination and decision policy governing task decomposition, agent collaboration, and tool selection. \end{itemize}
+where: \begin{itemize} \item $\mathcal{E}$ denotes the environment, including a CLI, the repository file system with early-stage code changes, and toolchains. \item $\mathcal{A} = \{a_d, a_v\}$ is a set of coordinated subagents: the \emph{detector} $a_d$ for localizing, detecting, and explaining vulnerabilities, and the \emph{validator} $a_v$ for validating them. \item $\mathcal{G}$ denotes high-level goals, including localization, detection, and explanation of vulnerabilities. \item $\mathcal{M}$ is a structured memory system that supports adaptive reasoning and continuity across iterations, inspired by cognitive architectures~\cite{sumers2023cognitive}. \item $\mathcal{T}$ is a set of executable tools (e.g., code expansion, diff inspection, bash) enabling interaction with the environment. \item $\Pi$ is a coordination policy governing task decomposition, agent collaboration, and tool selection. \end{itemize}